Employment Certificating Officers Manual (Rev 11/13)

 All permits must be signed by the minor in the presence of the issuing officer, at the time the certificate is issued.

 All permits must be carried by the minor while working.

 Limited Employment Certificates

-Any employment certificate may be limited by the examining physician if the minor has a physical defect.
-If the physician finds a physical defect which could be affected by a minor's employment, the minor must secure a job before the certificate can be issued.
+Any employment certificate may be limited by the examining physician if the minor has a disability.
+If the physician finds a disability which could be affected by a minor's employment, the minor must secure a job before the certificate can be issued.
 The pledge of employment must be completed on the application and signed by the employer.
 A Limited Employment Certificate is valid for a period of six months.

 Some minors hold two jobs at the same time.
 This is perfectly legal.
 In this case, a second certificate must be issued for the second employment.
 It should be stamped "duplicate".

 Duplicates also may be issued when a minor loses his or her certificate or permit, or it is not returned by an employer.
 Minors should be instructed to obtain their certificate from the employer when they leave a job to begin another.